From our Family Shareholders

-Denis Group has a fascinating 158 year history.
+Denis Group has a fascinating 160 year history.
 The vision, mission, solid values and business principles provide the foundations for this exceptional longevity.
 The descendants of Etienne Denis are still at the helm of the Group's businesses.

 Denis Group gets its strength and stability from three different sectors, in which the Group is able to achieve and maintain a high level of professionalism, paired with a historically innovative spirit: food & beverages, health sciences, and consumer goods distribution.

-Ayam Brand, founded in 1892 in Singapore by Mr Alfred Clouet, became an international brand distributed in more than 30 markets on three continents and is ranked today 320th consumer brand in Asia (Asia's Top 1000 Brands 2019, Nielsen).
+Ayam Brand, founded in 1892 in Singapore by Mr Alfred Clouet, became an international brand distributed in more than 30 markets on three continents and is ranked today 520th consumer brand in Asia (Asia's Top 1000 Brands 2021 , Nielsen).

 To cater for the expansion of its food business, Denis Group invested heavily in production and logistics.
 The main production & logistics site is in Taiping, Perak in West Malaysia.
 It employs more than 1000 staff.
 The Mafipro site consists of three factories and produces mainly canned fish.
 The Guinea Foods factory cans fish and sauces.
 Guinea Foods consists of two factories to meet the growing demand for sauces.
-Taiping is also an important logistics base for the Group with two large warehouses and cold-room sites: SFI phase 1 and SFI phase 2 .
+Taiping is also an important logistics base for the Group with two large warehouse and cold-room sites: SFI phase 1 and SFI phase 2 .